tarantool/doc/doc/reference/reference_sql/sql.rst

 To make spaces with field names that SQL can understand, use :ref:`space_object:format() <box_space-format>`.
+(Exception: in Tarantool/NoSQL it is legal for tuples to have more fields than are described by a format clause, but in Tarantool/SQL such fields will be ignored.)

 To handle replication and sharding of SQL data, see section :ref:`Sharding <shard-module>`.